Last Updated on

 Check the rates and availability here.

 I did my best to explore it but I can tell you – this city is huge!
 There are also many other sights around Nepal – and this country offers far more than just an Everest. if you are into outdoors, you should give try to Annapurna following the Ghorepani Poon Hill Trek.
-By the way, I am now preparing article about day trips from Kathmandu.
-So you can look forward for that one!
+By the way, there are couple of World Heritage Sites of Nepal.

 If you enjoyed this article, please share it on Facebook!